How Does a Load Balancer Choose Servers For Client Access Requests?

-Previous posts have described why and when a load balancer should be used, and what benefits deploying them delivers.
+Other Kemp pages describe why and when a load balancer should be used, and what benefits deploying them delivers.
 You will probably know that a load balancer mediates client access requests to servers and intelligently decides which server is best placed to fulfil each request.
 But how does a load balancer make this decision?
-This post outlines the techniques that are used.
+This page outlines the techniques that are used.

 There are numerous techniques and algorithms that can be used to intelligently load balance client access requests across server pools.
 The technique chosen will depend on the type of service or application being served and the status of the network and servers at the time of the request.
-In reality the methods outlined below will be used in combination to determine the best server to service new requests.
+The methods outlined below will be used in combination to determine the best server to service new requests.
 The current level of requests to the load balancers often determines which method is used.
 When the load is low then one of the simple load balancing methods will suffice.
-But in times of high load then the more complex methods are used to ensure an even distribution of requests under network and service stress.
+In times of high load, the more complex methods are used to ensure an even distribution of requests under network and service stress.

 Weighted Round Robin